Armitage Shanks: History

+In 1952 the company acquired a garage and haulage business which became known as Armitage Services (Staffordshire) Ltd and Rugeley Motors Ltd was acquired in 1958.

+Business in Australia was traded through sales representatives Dawbarn & Partners but in 1959 it was announced that a site and modern factory buildings had been purchased in Coburg, Melbourne, Australia.

+In 1958 the company acquired the brass factory of W. Markes & Co in Cannock and in 1963 the Johnson Fireclay Company based at the Excelsior Works in Stoke-on-Trent.

 In 1969, Armitage merged with Shanks Holdings Limited, a competing "sanitary engineering company" that was established in 1878 in Barrhead, Renfrewshire, producing the famous brand name Armitage Shanks.

-In 1980, Armitage Shanks was purchased by Blue Circle Industries, and in February 1999, Blue Circle sold its bathroom division (consisting of Armitage Shanks and the Italian Ceramica Dolomite) to United States based American Standard Companies for US$430 million.
+In 1980, Armitage Shanks was purchased by Blue Circle Industries, and in February 1999, Blue Circle sold its bathroom division (consisting of Armitage Shanks and the Italian Ceramica Dolomite) to U.S. based American Standard Companies for $417 million.